NBISweden/workshop-reproducible-research/pages/tools-for-reproducible-research.md

 Reproducible research not only leads to proper scientific conduct, but also enables other researchers to build upon previous work.
-Most importantly, the person who organizes their work with reproducibility in mind will quickly realize the immediate personal benefits: an organized and structured way of working.
+Most importantly, the person who organises their work with reproducibility in mind will quickly realize the immediate personal benefits: an organised and structured way of working.
 The person that most often has to reproduce your own analysis is your future self!